Lender Membership Fee

 What is the lender fee?

-During this period of abnormal market conditions, we have taken the decision that we must apply a Lender Membership Fee, which will be a Funds Under Management Fee of 0.9% per annum, which is the equivalent of 0.075% per month, for at least three months.
+During this period of abnormal market conditions, we have taken the decision that we must apply a Lender Membership Fee of 0.9% per annum, which is the equivalent of 0.075% per month.
 The first fee will be charged on 1st May 2020.
 This was not a decision taken lightly and is the minimum fee that we could charge.

 Who does the fee apply to?

-The Funds Under Management Fee applies to all investors operating under our Terms and Conditions during this period of abnormal market conditions.
+The Lender Membership Fee applies to all investors operating under our Terms and Conditions during this period of abnormal market conditions.

 How does the fee work?

-There is no lender fee applied to loans in default or recovery (as those loans have existing special arrangements for default interest).
-There is also no fee applied to cash holdings.
+Please note that the lender fee does not apply to loans in default or recovery (as those loans have existing special arrangements for default interest) and there’s also no fee applied to cash holdings.

 Where a borrower misses a payment and you do not receive your interest payment that month, you will not pay fees on those loans in that month.
 Those fees will accrue along with your interest and only fall due to be paid once you receive your interest payment for that loan, provided there is a lender fee still in place that month.